2001 American League Division Series: Game 5

 In the eighth, Fryman was caught looking on full count, Cordova fanned on a check swing, then Díaz laced a single up the middle on full count.
 Lefthander Arthur Rhodes replaced Nelson and Lofton flew out to center field, near the warning track.
 In the bottom half, Baez struck out the side (Wilson, Bell, McLemore).
 Seattle closer Kazuhiro Sasaki retired Cleveland in order in the ninth for the save: Vizquel grounded out to first, Alomar struck out swinging, and González grounded to third to end the series.

 For the Indians, it marked the third time in six seasons they had lost the ALDS, following defeats in 1996 and 1999.
 After their offensive outburst of 17 runs in the third game, they managed only three runs and nine hits over the last two games.
 A perennial playoff team throughout the late 1990s, Cleveland did not return to the postseason until 2007.

-This was the Mariners’ most recent playoff series win until 2022, and is still their most recent home playoff victory.
+This was the Mariners' most recent playoff series win until 2022, and was their last home playoff victory until Game 2 of the 2025 ALDS.